 Economics

 The economics of mustard under cluster front line demonstrations were estimated and the results have been presented in Table 3.
 The results clearly showed that the cluster front line demonstrations recorded higher average gross returns Rs.
 112995/ha and Rs.
 118069/ha)and net return (Rs.
 90502/ha and Rs.
-92569/ha) with higher cost: benefit ratio (5.02 and 4.63) respectively, during rabi 2020-21 and 2021-22as compared to farmer’s practice.The maximum mean value of two years of gross returns of Rs.
+92569/ha) with higher cost: benefit ratio (5.02 and 4.63) respectively, during rabi 2020-21 and 2021-22as compared to farmer’s practice.The mean value of two years of gross returns of Rs.
 115532/ha, net return Rs.
 91536 and B:C ratio 4.83 was recorded in cluster front line demonstrations as compared to farmer practice.

 Economic returns as a function of seed yield and MSP sale price varied during the years.
 Maximum returns were achieved due to increased seed yield and Minimum Support Prices sale rates as decided by Government of India.
 The greater additional returns and effective gain obtained under cluster front line demonstrations could only be due to the use of effective proven technologies, non-monetary factors, timely operations of crop cultivation and scientific monitoring being conducted time to time of the farmer's field.
 The results confirm the findings of frontline demonstrations on oilseed and pulse crops by Verma et al., (2012), Yadav et al., (2004),Shukla et al.,(2022), Yadav & Khan (2024).